Use these as an email campaign

-What these cold email examples provide you with is a different email that you can send to prospect during your attempts to continue to reach out and contact.
+What these cold email examples provide you with is a different email that you can send to prospects during your attempts to continue to reach out and contact them.
 Not only is this better than sending the same message multiple times, but it also allows you to educate the prospect on who you are and why they should talk with you.

 Some core concepts

 These cold email examples are built using a few core concepts:

 - Don’t sound like a salesperson: these messages try to minimize how much you sound like a salesperson that is trying to sell something

 - Don’t make it all about you: we try to minimize how much you look like a salesperson by minimizing how much you talk about your company and products

 - Make it about the prospect: we try to make it more about the prospect by focusing on how you can help the prospect

 - Use brevity: we try to minimize the word count by removing any words that are not needed

 - Minimize instant delete rate: by not sounding like a salesperson and keeping the emails as short as possible, we hope to decrease how quickly recipients delete the messages